Millionaires Row in Trumbull County">

 1. At 25 miles long by 25 miles wide, Trumbull County is the only perfectly square county in Ohio.
 It consists of 24 townships and one village that are each five miles square.

 2. Ever heard of a Packard automobile?
 Packard Electric Company was founded by brothers James and William Packard in Warren in 1890.
-Nine years later, the first Packard automobile was manufactured in the city.
+Nine years later, America’s first luxury automobile was manufactured by Packard in the city.
 You can still find plenty of Packard automobiles in Warren at the National Packard Museum.
 And, the famous Packard Goddess hood ornament lives on as the emblem for Modern Methods Brewing Company.

 3. Speaking of the Packard family, James and William’s sister has an interesting legacy of her own.
 Alaska Packard Davidson was the first woman to work for the Bureau of Investigations, an agency that was the predecessor to the FBI.
 Her law enforcement career began in 1922, when Alaska was in her mid-50s, and ended just two years later when J. Edgar Hoover became head of the Bureau and asked the women who were field agents – all three of them – to resign.
 Women did not serve as field agents again until after Hoover’s death in 1972.